Caffeine and Acne: the Final Judgement

 Caffeine causes sleep deprivation and acne?

-Firstly, the dominant reason why cortisol is lower in the evenings is its potent effects on the human brain.
-Cortisol inhibits the all-important happiness neurotransmitter serotonin, a vital ingredient of the sleepiness hormone melatonin.
+Firstly, the reason why cortisol is lower in the evening is its potent effects on the human brain.
+Cortisol inhibits the happiness neurotransmitter serotonin, a vital ingredient of the sleepiness hormone melatonin.
 Secondly, caffeine itself directly inhibits adenosine, the second most important neurotransmitter for sleep.
 This player reduces mental alertness, focus and energy, accumulating over the course of your waking hours to the point where the fatigue cannot be resisted.

 Sleeping poorly one night can trigger a downward spiral where the cortisol spike wrecks your sleep the next night, and the next night, followed by ever-intensifying acne…